-As of June 26, 2020, we employed approximately 11,506 full-time employees worldwide, including approximately 11,193 employees in manufacturing operations and 313 employees in business development and general and administrative functions.
+Our workforce is distributed globally over eight countries.
+As of June 25, 2021, we employed approximately 12,189 full-time employees worldwide, with approximately 11,895 employees located in the Asia-Pacific region, 183 employees located in North America, and 111 employees located in Europe or the Middle East.
+Of our total workforce, approximately 11,877 employees were involved in manufacturing operations and 312 employees were involved in business development and general and administrative functions.
 None of our employees are represented by a labor union.
 We have not experienced any work stoppages, slowdowns, or strikes.
 We consider our relations with our employees to be positive.